mengxu00/mengxu.org/content/posts/relevance.md

 categories: []
 ---

 Relavance determines productivity.
 Not time or time management.
 You are most productive in activities that naturally engages you.
 Many people can focus on video games, wood work, etc. for hours.
 They call this type of situation a "flow" state.
 These activities are often by no means easy.
-There's little to no correlation between
+There's little to no correlation between the leve lof difficulty and

 The best way to update existing theory is, in my estimation, to learn from exceptions.
 To note your error, articulate them, and strive to fix.